flink-extended/dl-on-flink/README.md

 It runs the deep learning tasks inside a Flink operator, so that Flink can help establish a distributed environment, manage the resource, read/write the records and handle the failures.

-Currently Deep Learning on Flink only supports TensorFlow.

 For more details, please check the [deep-learning-on-flink](deep-learning-on-flink) sub project.

 ## Contact Us